learn-co-curriculum/hs-advanced-web-design-teachers-guide-jquery/README.md

       + // your app code goes here.
     + });
 + We’re going to get A LOT more practice with this in the coming days.
 Today we’re going to wrap up with a fun little lab to help you build and publish your own chrome extension lab.

+####jQuery Array Traversal
++ Understanding how to iterate through a JS array with a for loop is important and useful, but there is an even easier way to iterate through an array using the jQuery .each method.
++ We’re going to do a lot more jQuery review today but for now we’ll just walk through how to use .each like this:
+  + $(numbers).each(function(i, value){
+    +  alert(value+1);
+  + });
++ You can see that we start with a $ sign - which is the jQuery object and kind of how we say “Hey, jQuery!
+Got something for you.”
+And the thing that we have - numbers - goes in parentheses - kind of like an argument - and we are going to call .each on this numbers array.
++ .each does exactly what you think it would do - it takes out each item in the array and it does whatever we tell it to do with each one.
++ The way that we tell it what to do is by feeding the .each method a function as an argument.
+You might remember this from Intro to Web Design class - arguments can be functions.
+We do this a lot with jQuery.
++ You can see that the function that goes into .each has two arguments - the i stands for index and the value is the actual thing in the array.
+Go ahead and try using .each to iterate through your numbers array.
++ Now try recreating your myFavorites function with jQuery .each.